 We get offended when we believe the other's words are not meant to help us or to explain/resolve a problem/situation.
 We are offended because we don't think this person understands us, knows us and wishes us only good.

-So, in other words, he gets offended every time because he doesn't believe in your good intentions and he thinks there's a selfish reason for you to say what you're saying.
+So, in other words, if he gets offended every time something good or bad or funny happens because he doesn't believe in your intentions and he thinks there's a selfish reason for you to say what you're saying then you shouldn’t be sticking around.

 If your man has a child/children, that's an excellent way for you to see what type of a father he could be one day.
 Obvious, right?
 Let's dig a bit more if there’s a possibility for a red flag there.

 Does he spend quality time with his child?
 Does he care about the way his child talks, thinks, acts?
-Does he require regular meetings, no matter what?
+Does he require regular time with his kid(s) no matter what?
 Is he open to conversations about his child?
 Is he excited, proud, responsible?
+Those are good!
+Anything opposite is a red flag to avoid.

 Money issues are a huge red flag we often tend to ignore.
 Everyone has money issues, right?
 Even you, probably.
 But you're working on it, aren't you?

-The psychology behind the money problems goes all the way from lack of organisation up to lack of direction for the future.
-If it's a lack of organisation, everything is fixable.
+The psychology behind the money problems goes all the way from lack of organization up to lack of direction for the future.
+Remember though: If it's a lack of organization it is fixable.

 Many men refuse to take responsibility for their money making or money spending, and that means trouble for you.